Inside: Tired of Sibling Arguing? This 5-1 ratio is proven to end squabbles and repair sibling relationships (according to science).

-Just type into Google ‘sibling memes’ and you’re going to get an umpteen thousand of them.
-And they’re funny and they’re hilarious.
+Just type ‘sibling memes’ into Google and you’re going to get an umpteen thousand of them.
+And they’re hilarious.

-But what we’re dealing with right now, being stuck together at home, gives us an opportunity to evolve our family.
+But what we’re dealing with right now, being stuck together at home, actually gives us an opportunity to evolve our families.

 There is no better time…

-There is no better time than right now to dig into helping our kids come out on the other side — Stronger than when they came in.
+There is no better time than right now to help our kids come out on the other side — Stronger than when they went in.

-Instead of driving a wedge between them, creating a memory that they’re going to hold onto for years and years to come.
+Instead of driving a wedge between them, they can create a memories they’ll hold onto for years and years to come.

 Let’s use this time to build that strong bond.

-I’ve raised three super kids of my own, and a one who has dealt with a myriad of different struggles throughout his life, so we’ve had to maneuver the sibling relationships.
+I’ve raised three super kids of my own – one who has dealt with a myriad of different struggles throughout his life, so we’ve had to maneuver the sibling relationships carefully.